 vso assign <work item list> to <user name>: Assigns one more or more work item(s) to a user (comma separated ids)

-vso build <build definition number>: Triggers a build
+vso build <build pipeline number>: Triggers a build

-vso builds: Shows a list of build definitions
+vso builds: Shows a list of build pipelines

 vso commits [last <number> days]: Shows a list of commits you have made in the last day (or specified number of days)